vrijune/web-dev10-servlets/README.md

     The arguments for the JSONResponse.send() method should be the HTTPServletResponse object and the list of articles ( `List<Article>` )

 Now create an `.html` file with a fetch request and use it to display all of the titles and contents of the articles.
 If you have trouble working this out you may need to revise Lab 09.
 Hint: when you are making a request to a servlet that is on the same server as the page you are on you only need to give the relative path for the servlet.
-In the web-xml file you will need to setup URL mapping for the Exercise03 servlet like you have done for previous activities
+Remember to add the appropriate `@WebServlet` annotation to your new servlet.

 The finished `.html` page should look something like this: